BeyondCombustion/The-Book-fka-The-Consensus/README.md

 Storz & Bickel Mighty/Mighty+ - $349-$399

-If you aren't sure who to do business with, we have a list [of licensed retailers](https://github.com/Vaporents/LicensedRetailers)
+If you aren't sure who to do business with, there is a crowdsourced list [of retailers](https://github.com/Vaporents/Retailers)

 ## Community Accepted/Preferred